AutoCAD or Revit, which software is a better choice in 2020? Is there a clear winner between the two?

 3. Customer Support

 Winner: Tie.
 Autodesk provides customer support for both products, so we have a tie.
-Customer support won’t teach you how to use the software, but will help you get set up.
+Customer support won’t teach you how to use the software, but it will help you get set up.
 Since you purchase from a reseller instead of directly from Autodesk, you will need to consider your reseller’s customer support as well.

 4. Learning Curve